openanalytics/shinyproxy-config-examples/13-openid-auth0/README.md

 5. On the new page, copy the `Domain`, `Client ID` and `Client Secret`.
 You'll need this in the ShinyProxy configuration.
-6. Scroll down to `Application URIs`,
+6. Scroll down to `Application URIs`
 7. Fill in the location of ShinyProxy (without any sub-path) in `Application Login URI`
-8. Add the following as `Allowed callback URLs` ( replacing `shinyproxy-demo.local` with your domain name):
+8. Add the following as `Allowed callback URLs` (replacing `shinyproxy-demo.local` with your domain name):

    ```